Jared Polis: Trade and tariffs

 Polis is a staunch advocate of free trade and has been a vocal critic of Trump's tariffs.
-He criticized a portion of Michigan Governor Gretchen Whitmer's speech in Washington in April 2025 in which she said that there was room for some agreement with President Trump on tariffs but warned against Trump's use of the "tariff hammer", instead advocating for using tariffs like a scalpel.
-Polis wrote in a post on the social platform X (formerly Twitter): "The 'tariff hammer' winds up hitting your own hand rather than the nail.
+He criticized a portion of an April 2025 speech by Michigan Governor Gretchen Whitmer in which she said there was room for some agreement with President Trump on tariffs but warned against Trump's use of the "tariff hammer", instead advocating for using tariffs like a scalpel.
+Polis tweeted: "The 'tariff hammer' winds up hitting your own hand rather than the nail.
 Tariffs are bad outright because they lead to higher prices and destroy American manufacturing.
 Trade is inherently good because both parties emerge better off from a consensual transaction.
 While sanctions (Russia, Iran) can have a geopolitical national security role, it should always be considered eyes wide open that sanctions harm both ourself and others."

+Richard Hanania and Nicholas Decker

+On Twitter, Polis wrote that he would "recommend following public intellectuals Richard Hanania and Nicholas Decker who are doing actual thinking which is rare these days".
+Hanania had previously expressed white supremacist opinions, while Decker had discussed controversial topics such as zoophilia and AI-generated child pornography.
+After criticism of Polis's post, his spokesperson told Denver 7, "The governor was clear in his post that he doesn't agree with the majority of what these individuals post, including those that you reference in your question.
+He believes many of their views are abhorrent.
+Governor Polis's focus remains on leading for Colorado, and that includes listening to opposing perspectives and finding ways to disagree better no matter where they land in the depths of social media."